See what the admission requirements are.

 Once the career is activated, you will receive an e-mail with instructions on how to obtain your badge.

-If you obtained your qualification abroad, you must submit your qualification to the International Student Administration Office of the campus where you will be studying:
+If you obtained your degree abroad, you must submit your qualification to the International Student Administration Office of the campus where you will be studying:

 If you need unreserved validation on Universitaly, please notify the International Student Administration Office by e-mail.
 The International Student Administration Office will check the documents.
 If they are complete and their authenticity and value can be verified, your pre-enrolment on Universitaly will be unconditionally validated.

-Make an appointment with the International Student Administration Office to present the original documents.
+Make an appointment with the International Student Administration Office to present the original documents When you arrive in Italy.

-Make a copy of the receipts and attach them to your application for the first issue or renewal of your residence permit.
+make a copy of your payment receipts and attach them to your application for initial issuing or renewal of your residence permit.

-Payment alone does not imply coverage.
-You have to complete registration at the offices of a Local Health Authority and choose a general practitioner.
+Payment alone does not imply activation of the coverage.
+You must complete the registration at an AUSL office and choose a general practitioner (family doctor).

 Within eight days of arrival in Italy, apply for a permit.
 You can do this on your own or with our support.

-After submitting your application for a residence permit, return to the Local Health Authority Desk (CUP) as soon as possible to activate your health coverage and choose a general practitioner.
-Take with you:
+Return to the Local Health Authority Desk (CUP) as soon as possible to activate your health coverage and choose a general practitioner.
+Bring the following documents with you:

 Are you from another university and want to transfer to Unibo?